Demitsi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that counts the number of directoriesand sub-directories in the current directory
+A script that display 10 newest files witin the current directory